-This Initiative aims to propel evidence into impact through systematic and coordinated engagement with public and private partners across the production to consumption continuum.
+This Initiative aims to propel evidence into impact through engagement with public and private partners across the production-to-consumption continuum, to achieve productive, environmentally-sound South Asian agrifood systems that support equitable access to sustainable healthy diets.

 Proposed 3-year outcomes include: